nobodyisnobody/write-ups/README.md

 ---
 ### Write-ups INDEX

-Various Write-ups from various CTFs.. as a Pwner for various team (Water Paddler, RootMeUpBeforeYouGoGo, etc...) or alone to practice..(Team --> Armitage)
+Various Write-ups from various CTFs..

+as a Pwner for various team (Water Paddler, RootMeUpBeforeYouGoGo, etc...)

+or alone to practice..(Team --> Armitage)

+this index is not exhaustive, it's mostly challenges that have a write-up (there are more challenges in write-ups/ directory)

 <details>
   <summary><strong>Heap Challenges</strong></summary>